 – More than 10,000 pounds – the mandatory minimum is 15 years in prison plus a fine of $1 million

-However, there are often defenses to marijuana trafficking cases including challenging the stop and the search, challenging the search warrant and investigation, and challenging the composition of the substances based on the change in the laws regarding CBD.
+However, there are often defenses to marijuana trafficking cases.
+Defenses include challenging the stop and search, search warrant and investigation, and or the composition of the substances.
+One can challenge substance composition based on the change in the laws regarding CBD.

 No matter the amount of Marijuana, the police still have to prove that any search or seizure of your items, person, home or vehicle was done with a search warrant or some legal basis supported by probable cause.
 An effective and experienced criminal defense attorney and criminal marijuana trafficking criminal defense attorney can effectively fight to get the marijuana suppressed, which means removed from your case.

 If the attorney is successful suppressing the marijuana evidence, then oftentimes the charges are dismissed.
 If you are charged with trafficking marijuana, you need an experienced marijuana trafficking criminal defense attorney to represent your case.
 Call the freedom lawyers now for a consultation.

 In addition to criminal charges or penalties, Georgia allows law enforcement to seize or take possession of any relevant items.
 Such items include vehicles, or money used to facilitate the transport or sale of large amounts of marijuana.

 Therefore, they can make a claim to take ownership of any vehicles used to transport marijuana or any amount of money in a person’s possession if the State can show some evidence the money was obtained through the illegal possession or sale of marijuana.

 However, there are defenses and strategies to keep your property.
 If a person can show that money was obtained through legal means, or that the vehicle in question had some other purpose, an experienced attorney can fight the State to keep your property.